 Boardman says nearly 9,000 undergraduate students were impacted.
 As the new quarter gets underway, TAs have reached out to students and submitted grades for those who urgently need them.
 According to the university, about 80 percent of all grades are in, but that includes grades not handled by TAs.

 Undergraduate Sara Valenzuela was still missing one grade during the first week back at school.

 “Well, it's been very, I don't want to say stressful but at the same time a little.
 Just because over the winter break, it's kind of like nerve wracking not knowing what you got for the class and, you know, how that builds anxiety,” Valenzuela said.

 The union that represents over 19,000 student employees at UC schools hasn’t authorized the strike, making it a wildcat strike.
 The union, UAW 2865, is currently under a four-year contract.
 The agreement, which took effect in 2018, includes a wage increase of 3 percent each year.

 But Veronica Hamilton says graduate students were never satisfied with the agreement and can’t wait two more years for further negotiations.
 She’s the Santa Cruz unit chair for UAW 2865 and a UC Santa Cruz TA.

 “People can't pay their rent now.
 People are dropping out of their graduate programs now.
 And it is too long to wait until the next contract campaign,” Hamilton said.

-UC Santa Cruz Spokesperson Scott Hernandez-Jason says the administration is willing to meet with students if they call off the strike.
+UC Santa Cruz Spokesperson Scott Hernandez-Jason said the administration is willing to meet with students if they call off the strike.

 “So this strike goes against their contract and the very nature of it makes it impossible for us to sit down and discuss ways to support them as employees,” Hernandez-Jason said.